arithefirst/now-playing-widget/README.md

 1. Visit `https://developer.spotify.com/dashboard` and click "Create App"
 2. Add an app name and description, these can be anything
 3. Make sure to set the `Redirect URI` field to the URI where your instance will be located.
-This field is a list of URIs that Spotify will be allowed to redirect to after exiting the Spotify sign-in page.
+This field is a list of URIs that Spotify will be allowed to redirect to after exiting the Spotify sign-in page
 4. Check the `Web API` Checkbox
 5. Hit Save
-6. Clone the repo, and open up `main.js` in your code editor of choice
+6. Clone the repo, and open up `main.js` in your code or text editor of choice
 7. On line 4, replace `CLIENT_ID_HERE` with the client ID of the app you created on the Spotify developer portal
-8. On line 5, replace `REDIRECT_URI_HERE` with the Redirect URI you set on the Spotify developer portal
-9. Host the 3 files on an HTTP Server at the URI you set in the developer portal
+8. Host all of the files from this repo (excluding the README and LICENSE) on an HTTP Server at the URI you set in the developer portal
-10. Visit the URI you set in the developer portal and login via spotify
+9. Visit the URI you set in the developer portal and login via spotify

 ## Adding other users (optional)